mauriziopaul/intro-to-R/_posts/2016-07-11-Lesson-05-data-modeling.md

 ---

-In this lesson, we will try to introduce: (1) probability distributions in R, and (2) modeling data in R using built-in statistical functions.
-It is helpful to think about what type of distribution each of your data columns is coming from, in order to do hypothesis tests, estimation, prediction, and/or any other statistical inference.
+In this lesson, I will present a basic overview of: (1) probability distributions in R, and (2) modeling data in R using built-in statistical functions.
+It is helpful to think about what type of statistical distribution best captures the pattern of your data, in order to do hypothesis tests, estimation, prediction, and/or any other statistical inference.

+We will use the code that is provided in this [script](http://mauriziopaul.github.io/intro-to-R/scripts/Lesson05code.R).

 ---